brianrhall/Assembly/Materials/cdecl/README.md

 </table>

 <br>
-**Figure 6.4 - After CALL instruction**
+#####Figure 6.4 - After CALL instruction

-Notice the return address, the memory address after the CALL is automatically pushed on the stack.
+Notice the return address (i.e., the memory address after the CALL) is automatically pushed on the stack.
 <table>
 <tr>
 <th>GAS (eip -> 0x080480a2) </th>